 Interpersonal skills.
 Zoologists and wildlife biologists typically work on teams.
 They must be able to work effectively with others to achieve their goals or to negotiate conflicting goals.

 Observation skills.
-Zoologists and wildlife biologists must be able to notice slight changes in an animal’s characteristics, such as changes in its behavior or appearance.
+Zoologists and wildlife biologists must be able to notice slight changes in an animal's behavior or appearance.

 Outdoor skills.
 Zoologists and wildlife biologists may need to chop firewood, swim in cold water, navigate rough terrain in poor weather, carry heavy packs or equipment long distances, or perform other activities associated with life in remote areas.

 Problem-solving skills.
 Zoologists and wildlife biologists try to find the best possible solutions to threats that affect wildlife, such as disease and habitat loss.

 Some zoologists and wildlife biologists may need to have well-rounded outdoor skills.
-They may need to be able to drive a tractor, use a generator, or provide for themselves in remote locations.
+They may need to be able to drive a tractor, boat, or ATV, use a generator, or provide for themselves in remote locations.

 Many zoology and wildlife biology students gain practical experience through internships, volunteer work, or some other type of employment during college or soon after graduation.

 Zoologists and wildlife biologists typically receive greater responsibility and independence in their work as they gain experience.
 More education also can lead to greater responsibility.
 Zoologists and wildlife biologists with a Ph.D. usually lead independent research and control the direction and content of projects.
 In addition, they may be responsible for finding much of their own funding.

 The median annual wages for zoologists and wildlife biologists in the top industries in which they work are as follows: